avsteele/C_Programming_Notes/site/1-Introduction.md

 Thats all for line 1!

 Next we enclose the part of the function where the *work* happens with `{ }` curly brackets.
 These brackets don't *do* anything except tell the computer where the start and end of the function is.
+Stuff enclodes by the `{}` is called a [block](./Terms.md)

 Inside the brackets are [statement](./Terms.md)s.
-Statements tell the computer how to product the output from the inputs.
-Statements always end with a `;` (semicolon).
+The functions statment tell the computer how to produce the output from the inputs.
+Each statement ends with a `;` (semicolon).
 The `;` does not *do* anything.
-It just helps the computer to know the statement is over.
+It just helps the computer to read (aka 'parse') your code.
 This function has a single `return` statement.
 The statement:

 ```c
     return <whatever>;